studentinsights/studentinsights/README.md

 chmod +x .git/hooks/pre-commit
 ```

-If you have a good reason to skip the test suite and commit straightaway:
+If you have a good reason to skip the test suite:

 ```
 git commit --no-verify